Norq

 My Company

 The :::footer directive is partitioned out of the content flow and emitted as a separate <mj-section> with CSS class email-footer.
-It uses a smaller font size (13px), line-height 1.5, and the theme's secondary text color (#71717a).
+It uses a smaller font size (13px), line-height 1.5, and the brand’s secondary text color (#71717a).
 Default padding is 24px 32px 32px 32px.

 ---